jonathanstowe/META6/README.md

 ## Support

-Suggestions/patches are welcomed via github at https://github.com/jonathanstowe/META6
+Suggestions/patches are welcomed via [github](https://github.com/jonathanstowe/META6)

 I'm particulary interested in knowing about "customary" (i.e. non-spec) fields that are being used in the wild and in what software so I can